I’m finishing my PhD at IMDEA Software Institute and Universidad Politécnica de Madrid, under the supervision of Alessandra Gorla.

 Software Artifacts

 SymSolve is an efficient bounded exhaustive solver for symbolic structures with complex representation invariants.
-SymSolve was built to decide the satisfiability of structural constraints of partially symbolic heaps that arise during symbolic execution using lazy initialization. [ code ]
+It determines the satisfiability of partially symbolic heaps with respect to structural constraints by leveraging operational specifications (e.g., repOk routines). [ code ]

 Research Team